About Beyond Ergo

 Dr Elizabeth Kirk (PhD)

-Elizabeth is one of Australia’s leading researchers and trainers in behaviour-based office ergonomics and injury prevention, with a special interest in call centres.
+Elizabeth is one of Australia’s leading researchers and trainers in the new ergonomic and self-care competencies staff need to flourish in the 21st Century screen-based workplace, with a special interest in call centres.

 Elizabeth started her career with a degree in human movement, before moving into experiential learning, and training and development.

-Working as an in-house trainer and contact centre agent with a major Brisbane call centre ignited her passion for exploring why existing office ergonomic interventions were not delivering results.
+Working as an in-house trainer and contact centre agent with a major Brisbane call centre ignited her passion for exploring why existing office ergonomic interventions did not effectively reduce rates of work-related musculoskeletal discomfort and associated high rates of absenteeism, presenteeism, stress and attrition.

 This resulted in Elizabeth undertaking a PhD at the University of Queensland, on the topic “Building Safe Computer Use Skills Training as a Management Strategy for Work-Related Musculoskeletal Disorders Among Computer Users.”